exercism/v3/languages/javascript/reference/implementing-a-concept-exercise.md

 ## Step 1: add .docs/introduction.md

 This file contains an introduction to the concept.
 It should be explicit about what the student should learn from the exercise, and provide a short, concise introduction to the concept(s).
 The aim is to give the student just enough context to figure things out themselves and solve the exercise, as research has shown that self-discovery is the most effective learning experience.
-Mentioning technical terms that the student can Google if they so want, is preferable over including any code samples or an extensive description.
-For example we might describe a string as a "Sequence of Unicode characters" or a "series of bytes" or "an object".
-Unless the student needs to understand the details of what those mean to be able to solve the exercise we should not give more info in this introduction - instead allowing the student to Google, ignore, or map their existing knowledge.
+Mentioning technical terms, that the student can Google if they so want, is preferable over an extensive description.
+The exception to this is syntax, which we don't want the student to need Google, so code samples should be included whenever syntax is introduced.

+As an example, the introduction for a "strings" exercise might describe a string as a "Sequence of Unicode characters" or a "series of bytes" or "an object".
+Unless the student needs to understand the details of what those mean to be able to solve the exercise, we should not give more info in this introduction - instead allowing the student to Google, ignore, or map their existing knowledge.
+However, as the exercise introduces new syntax, a code sample should be included to show the syntax for defining a string.

 ## Step 2: add .docs/instructions.md